Structure and Naming of

 Nomenclature of substituted aldehydes or ketones - examples of acceptable names, displayed formula of aldehydes and

-homologous series and how to name the carbonyl group of compounds known as
+homologous series of aldehydes and ketones, how to name the carbonyl group of compounds known as

 aldehydes and ketones